§ 1 Council bodies

 § 59 Decisions

 When the debate on an item of business has concluded, the Plenary makes its decision.
-All cases are settled by a vote.
+All items of business are settled by a vote.

 §60 Internal decisions

 Internal decisions are documented in the Nordic Council’s annual report, as per Article 33.

 Voting is open and is done by roll call or by means of the electronic voting system.
 It is possible to vote Yes, No or Abstain.
 In the event of a tied vote, lots will be drawn to decide the outcome.

 Incompatible proposals will be voted on first so that only one alternative proposal remains.
 Members will then be asked to vote either for the main proposal or the remaining alternative proposal.